 Please be sure to have the following items available when submitting:

-JEQ is a fully Open Access journal, which means that all content is freely accessible online.
-JEQ provides immediate Open Access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
-Authors of articles published remain the copyright holders and give the Institute for Advanced Jesuit Studies permission to publish by signing a special IAJS Open Consent to Publish.
+Since the Institute for Advanced Jesuit Studies revived JEQ in 2023, the journal has been a fully Open Access journal, which means that all content is freely accessible online.
+JEQ provides immediate Open Access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge and increases the visibility, readership, and impact of your research.
+Authors of articles published remain the copyright holders and give the Institute for Advanced Jesuit Studies permission to publish by signing an IAJS Open Consent to Publish.
 The IAJS Open Consent to Publish will be sent to the principal author by the responsible desk-editor.

 Articles in the JEQ are published under Creative Commons (CC) licenses.
 They are distributed under the terms of the https://creativecommons.org/licenses/by-nc/4.0/ Creative Commons Attribution-Noncommercial 4.0 International (CC BY-NC 4.0) License, which permits any non-commercial use, distribution and reproduction in any medium, provided the original author(s) and publication are credited.